Module tests.test_settings

 Test the default-replica-count setting via configmap 1.
 Get default-replica-count value 2.
 Initialize longhorn-default-setting configmap 3.
 Verify default-replica-count is not changed 4.
 Update longhorn-default-setting configmap with a new default-replica-count value 5.
 Verify the updated settings 6.
 Update default-replica-count setting CR with the old value

-def test_setting_toleration()
+def test_setting_toleration(client)

 -